Research seminars

 You are warmly invited to join the Postgraduate Prehistory Reading Group — an informal, interdisciplinary forum for discussing all aspects of global prehistory.

-The Scottish History research seminars take place throughout the academic year and are open to all.
+The Scottish History research seminars provide an opportunity for discussion of current research developments on a range of themes relating to Scottish history across a broad chronological period, from early medieval to modern.
+Seminars take place throughout the academic year and are open to all.

 More events around the College